nuochenpku/Graph-Reasoning-LLM/README.md

 - **GraphWiz**, a series of instruction-following LLMs that have strong  graph problem-solving abilities and output explicit reasoning paths.
-- **GraphInstruct**, which offers over 72.5k training samples across nine graph problem tasks, ranging in complexity from linear and polynomial to NP-complete, extending the scope, scale, and diversity of previous benchmarks
+- **GraphInstruct**, which offers over 72.5k training samples across nine graph problem tasks, ranging in complexity from linear and polynomial to NP-complete, extending the scope, scale, and diversity of previous benchmarks.